Training Tomorrow’s Clinical Leaders

 Dental students also do rotations at Hebrew Rehabilitation Center’s dental clinic, in partnership with the Boston University Henry M. Goldman School of Dental Medicine and the Harvard School of Dental Medicine.

-Psychology students participate in practicum rotations at Hebrew Rehabilitation Center in Boston and Dedham, as well at Hebrew SeniorLife senior living communities, under the supervision of our Harvard Medical School-appointed psychiatrists.
+Psychology students participate in practicum rotations at Hebrew Rehabilitation Center locations in Boston and at NewBridge on the Charles in Dedham, as well at Hebrew SeniorLife senior living communities, under the supervision of our Harvard Medical School-appointed psychiatrists.
 Students gain exposure to a wide breadth of inpatient and outpatient experiences, including psychological assessments; individual, group, couples, and family psychotherapy; and psychological consultation.

 We welcome graduate medical trainees, including internal medicine, psychiatry, and dental residents.
 Trainees gain experience in inpatient and outpatient settings, working with seniors of all abilities, from those living independently to frail, medically complex patients.